Twins vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 59 hits with 16 doubles, seven home runs and 30 walks.
+- Torkelson has put up 60 hits with 17 doubles, seven home runs and 30 walks.
 He has driven in 32 runs with two stolen bases.

-- Torkelson will look for his sixth straight game with a hit in this contest.
-During his last five outings he is batting .381 with two doubles, two home runs, four walks and six RBI.
+- Torkelson will look for his seventh straight game with a hit in this matchup.
+In his last 10 games he is batting .282 with four doubles, two home runs, seven walks and six RBI.

 Torkelson Recent Games